fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.18_B16834.jpg)

-Figure 9.18 -- Eight clusters of planets identified by k-means

 We picked eight clusters arbitrarily here, since this is the number of planets in our solar system.
 Ideally, we would have some domain